linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 Securely Booting Installation Media
 ----

 Heads also supports booting directly from verified ISOs on a standard disk partition.
-In this scenario heads will check the ISO against a corresponding signature.
-The ISO must be signed by a valid key for the boot process to succeed.
+In this scenario heads will check the ISO against a detached PGP signature file.
+The ISO must be signed by a valid key for the boot process to succeed--either the distribution signing key or your own key.

 If not using one of the included Operating Systems--where the vendor public key is [stored in the heads ROM](https://github.com/osresearch/heads/tree/master/initrd/etc/distro/keys)--you must verify the media immediately after download and sign it with your own key to establish a chain of trust.